kemmersachiel/maven/README.md

 To View, Edit or Delete a Category, Post or Comment, go to Action and sellect view, edit or delete.
 ```

-### Areas & Actions to check
+### Areas & Actions to Check

 ```
-To create a post, you need to have an account.
-Basic Login & Registration was integrated.
-You can test both by creating a new user account, or login with the default user account details:
+1. To create a post, you need to have an account.
+2. Basic Login & Registration was integrated.
+3. You can test both by creating a new user account, or login with the default user account details:

 Email: defaultuser@email.com
 Password: password

-Deleting a Blog Post also deletes all Associated Comments.
+4. Deleting a Blog Post also deletes all Associated Comments.
-Deleting a Category also deletes all Associated Posts.
+5. Deleting a Category also deletes all Associated Posts.
-Deleting a User also deletes all Associated Categories, Post/Tags & Comments.
+6. Deleting a User also deletes all Associated Categories, Post/Tags & Comments.

-Pagination was also implemented.
+7. Pagination was also implemented.

+This Application is just for Testing Purposes, much more can be done on a live project with other frameworks.
 ```

-## Built With
+## Application Built With

 * [CakePHP](https://cakephp.org/) - The web framework used
 * [Composer](https://getcomposer.org/) - Dependency Management